 application covering letters and CVs only.
-Second, there is a short-listing stage, with selection based on the same materials plus, crucially, reading of candidates' supporting documents (research items).
+Second, there is a short-listing stage, with selection based on the same materials plus, crucially, reading of candidates' samples of research.
 If a large number of candidates perform strongly on all the essential criteria for a post, the short-listing selection can take into account candidates' ability to meet the desirable criteria, and/or who fulfils the essential criteria better.
-It is normal practice at LSE to short-list around 4 candidates for each post for Assistant Professor positions such as these.
+It is normal practice at LSE to short-list around 4 candidates for an Assistant Professor position such as this.

-The final stages of the selection process for short-listed candidates consist of presentations, informal meetings with members of the Department and PhD students, and interviews with a Selection Committee.
+The final stages of the selection process for short-listed candidates consist of presentations, informal meetings with members of the Department, and interviews with a Selection Committee.
 While we expect all these to take place online, we will aim to provide the opportunities for engagement with the Department, which would normally accompany short-listed applicants attending in person.